U.S. Army drops murder charges against soldier in slaying of Iraqi boys

 "The two charges of murder were dismissed by the general court-martial convening authority," the Army said in a statement, although Barbera still faces charges of obstruction and communicating a threat.
 No date has been set for his court-martial at Washington state's Joint Base Lewis-McChord.

-Barbera, who is not in pretrial confinement, faces a maximum punishment of eight years' confinement and a dishonourable discharge if convicted, the Army said.
+Barbera, who is not in pretrial confinement, faces a maximum punishment of eight years' confinement and a dishonorable discharge if convicted, the Army said.

-His military defence counsel, David Coombs, did not immediately respond to request for comment.
+His military defense counsel, David Coombs, did not immediately respond to request for comment.

 The killings for which Barbera was charged came to light after a Pittsburgh newspaper published accounts in 2012 of fellow soldiers concerned over killings by a soldier who escaped serious punishment after an initial Army investigation.